-CNS side effects have been reported with fluroquinolone use including headache and a wide range of adverse psychiatric effects including anxiety, panic attacks, and depression.
+CNS side effects have been reported with fluoroquinolone use including headache and a wide range of adverse psychiatric effects including anxiety, panic attacks, and depression.

 A rare but serious adverse reaction with fluoroquinolones is spontaneous tendon rupture in adults.
 The Achilles tendon is the most common tendon affected and individuals taking concurrent corticosteroid therapy are at highest risk.

-Fluoroquinolones can cause fibromyalgia like symptoms, especially in children.
-Common complains include arthralgia, myalgia and leg cramps for all drugs within the class.
+Fluoroquinolones can cause fibromyalgia-like symptoms, especially in children.
+Common complaints include arthralgia, myalgia and leg cramps for all drugs within the class.

 Fluoroquinolones can damage cartilage and ligaments and therefore are not recommended for use in pregnant women or children.